dandehoon/prompt-cast/README.md

 1. Click extension icon
 2. Type message
 3. Press **Enter** to send (Shift+Enter for new line)
-4. Toggle services on/off as needed
+4. Toggle sites on/off as needed

 ## Architecture